 Windows workstation ServerA ServerB ServerC

-When you configure a multi-hop list, Reflection for Secure IT creates a secure end-to-end connection by establishing a series of secure tunnels.
+When you configure a multi-hop list, Reflection creates a secure end-to-end connection by establishing a series of secure tunnels.
 Each tunnel is established within an existing tunnel, and goes one step further along the chain.

 The last server in the chain is the host you specified when you set up your initial Secure Shell connection.
 Add the other servers in order (top to bottom starting from the client side) to your multi-hop server list.
 The following procedure describes how to do this.